julienduroure/BleRiFa/_tools/2016-05-24-tool_extragroups.md

 ## Developper mode

+Developper mode, available in Addon User Preferences, is used to create your own operator.
+Not sure this feature is quite stable.
+So I am not going to document it, let's say that it will not invite you to use it ;-)

 ## Addon Preferences

+![][25]

+# Display
+You can choose to active (or not) the popup.
+And you can choose your hotkey for it.
+You can also choose the tab where addon is displayed.

+# Developper mode
+If you really really really want to use it, please contact me, I will explain you.

+# Danger zone
+If something got wrong, you can delete all data of ExtraGroups from your current file.

 ## Updating this addon

+There is no auto-update on this addon (for now).
+So you can update by:
+*  de-activate the addon
+* remove it
+* install new version
+* activate the new version

+For some updates, some internal data storage update are needed.
+That means that these updates must be done before you can use the new version.
+Don't worry, it won't be hard.

 # For local rigs
+No link system!
+Easy case :)
+Instead of your usual addon panels, you will find a button, asking you to update data.
+Click, and that's it :)

+![][26]

 # For linked rigs
+You will have to update your rig file first.
+Then, you can update your animation file.

+![][27]

+So, steps are:
+*  Close your animation file
+*  Open your rig file
+*  Update addon data by clicking on button asking you to update
+*  Save your rig file, and close it
+*  Open again your animation file
+*  This time, you can reload data from library
+*  Save your file!

 ## How to report bugs or request new features ?
 You can report bugs on [Issue Tracker][2]

+## Version history
+*  __v1.0.0__, 2017 may, 20th: initial release

 [1]: {{site.base_url}}/en/AddonInstallation/